msfjarvis/msfjarvis.dev/content/posts/switching-my-email-to-purelymail.md

 +++
 categories = ["email"]
 date = 2020-04-13
-description = "I recently moved from forwarding my email through Google to hosting it through Purelymail.com.
+summary = "I recently moved from forwarding my email through Google to hosting it through Purelymail.com.
 Here are some thoughts about the process and the motivation behind it" devLink = "https://dev.to/msfjarvis/switching-my-email-to-purelymail-4l6i" slug = "switching-my-email-to-purelymail" tags = ["purelymail"]